Things to do

 Sensational nature and quaint country charm – things to do at Crystal Creek Meadows, Kangaroo Valley and in the Southern Highlands and NSW South Coast

 Welcome to picture perfect Kangaroo Valley where your holiday at Crystal Creek Meadows luxury accommodation can be as deliciously lazy or as action-packed as your heart desires.
 Located in the NSW South Coast region, just south of the Southern Highlands, we are surrounded by Morton National Park’s emerald forests that frame our lush National Trust listed landscape with oodles of heritage buildings and our famous Hampden Bridge.
 Crystal Creek Meadows lies at the very heart of this enchanting place.
 Step out of your cottage and you are literally in the view as much as you are admiring the golden sandstone escapements and rustic pasture land of neighbouring farms.
-Cruise around in our 1969 MG, canoe, horse trek, stroll or ride.
+Enjoy a canoe trip down the Kangaroo River or a stroll or ride through the beautiful countryside.
 Every cottage has the innovative My Green Butler service for daily suggestions of activities based on the day’s weather forecast or just ask our ‘Tour Desk’ for ideas that can become treasured memories.

 A glimpse of beautiful Kangaroo Valley

 Explore perfumed gardens, say “hi” to the free range chickens, stroll along our 1 km walk to discover enchanting views, birdsong and hear the bubbling creek.
 Spend the afternoon playing outdoor games, recline in the summerhouse as golden evening light draws in… pure bliss.

 - Our free-ranging chickens are a huge favourite of guests of all ages.
 Your cottage has a scraps bucket so you can feed the chickens in the morning, and it is a really special moment for kids to collect the still-warm eggs from the coop.